igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/track_attributes.md

 # Setting track attributes
 Many of the track attributes are also user settable:

-To **set a attribute value for a specific track**, right-click on the track (either in the data panel or the track name) to bring up a pop-up menu that is specific to the track type.
+To set an attribute value for a **single track**:

+* Right-click on the track (either in the data panel or the track name) to bring up a pop-up menu that is specific to the track type.

-!!! tip " "
-    Some attributes can be set on multiple tracks at the same time.
-First, select all the tracks of interest and then right click on one of them to bring up the pop-up menu.
-You can select multiple tracks either by using the normal multi-select mouse actions (e.g. `Ctrl-click` on Windows; `Cmd-click` on MacOS) or by clicking an attribute in the [sample attribute panel](../sample_attributes.md) to select all tracks tagged with that attribute value.
+To set an attribute value for **multiple tracks** at the same time:

+* First, select all the tracks of interest by clicking in the track name panel and then right-click on one of the selected track names to bring up the pop-up menu.

+* You can select multiple tracks either by using the normal multi-select mouse actions (e.g. Ctrl-click on Windows; Cmd-click on MacOS) or by clicking an attribute in the [sample attribute panel](../sample_attributes.md) to select all tracks tagged with that attribute value.

-Select *View > Preferences* to **change the default value for an attribute** for a particular track type.
+To **change the default value** for an attribute for a particular track type:

+* Select *View > Preferences*.
 Not all default values are user settable.

-In some cases, attribute values can be set via actions in the main IGV menu.

 # Common track attributes